tfausak/tfausak.github.io/_drafts/18-ways-to-compare-classes-in-ruby.md

     ```

     Alright!
-    We broke the most idiomatic way to check if an object is an instance of a class in Ruby.
+    We broke the most idiomatic way to check if an object is an instance of a class.

 2. Without a `case` statement,
     the next best thing is `#is_a?`.